 Self-Watering Planters that actually look like Designer Ceramic

-The Verdict: Mkono Self Watering Planter
+The Winner: Mkono Self Watering Planter

 Mkono 3 Pack Hanging Planters for Indoor Plants with Self Watering, Outdoor Hanging Plant Pots with 35"/29"/23" Macrame Plant Hangers, 2 Types of Hanging Baskets for Garden Home Decor